wp-plugins/send-e-mail/readme.txt

 === Send E-mail ===
 Contributors: paulox
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=10617157
-Tags: WordPress.com, contact form, email, contact, l10n, i18n, international, language, localization, .po file, .mo file, multilingual, plugin, akismet
+Tags: akismet, contact, contact form, email, i18n, international, l10n, language, localization, .mo file, multilingual, plugin, .po file, signature, wordpress.com
-Stable tag: 1.1
+Stable tag: 1.2
 Requires at least: 2.5
-Tested up to: 2.8
+Tested up to: 2.9

 Add a contact form to any post or page by inserting `[contact-form]` in the post.
 Emails will be sent to the post's author.
 As seen on WordPress.com.